ManageIQ/manageiq-documentation/managing_providers/_topics/triggering_a_refresh_of_a_terraform_provider.md

 # Triggering a Refresh of an IBM Terraform Provider

-Your IBM Terraform provider can still create new hosts independently of {{ site.data.product.title }}.
-Your {{ site.data.product.title }} detects these changes after an automatic refresh period.
+Your IBM Terraform provider can still create new hosts independently of {{ site.data.product.title_short }}.
+Your {{ site.data.product.title_short }} detects these changes after an automatic refresh period.
 However, you can trigger a manual refresh to avoid waiting for the automatic refresh.

 1. Navigate to menu: **Configuration > Providers**.